Hamad bin Khalifa Al Thani: Abdication

 On 25 June 2013, Hamad handed over power to his son Tamim bin Hamad Al Thani in a televised speech.
 In regards to the shift in power, Hamad said: "The time has come to open a new page in the journey of our nation that would have a new generation carry the responsibilities".

-Since his retirement, he is now popularly referred to as the Father Emir.
-His fourth son Tamim bin Hamad Al Thani, from his second wife, Moza bint Nasser, is now the eighth and current Emir of Qatar.
+Health and death

-Hamad is believed to have suffered from poor health for several years.
-In December 2015, he was flown to Zurich, Switzerland, for treatment after breaking his leg while on holiday in Morocco's Atlas Mountains.
+Hamad was believed to have suffered from poor health for several years.
 Hamad underwent his first kidney transplant in 1997 and at least one more at a later date.
-The former emir is currently on dialysis.
+He later went on dialysis.

+In December 2015, he was flown to Zurich, Switzerland, for treatment after breaking his leg while on vacation in Morocco's Atlas Mountains.

+Hamad died in Doha on 12 July 2026, at the age of 74.
+The Qatari government declared four days of national mourning with flags at half mast.
+The Indian government announced a day of national mourning.
+The Maldivian government announced flags to fly at half-mast for a day.